MBA at Cool Springs

 This course will give learners international/domestic business exposure and a unique cultural experience with an opportunity to encounter first-hand a global business environment including various business segments, trends, governing/advising bodies, cultural influences,political issues, marketing and service strategies, management approaches and other factors impacting the transaction of business in the chosen destination.
 Participation is required.

 Students select three 3-hour courses (nine hours total) from current concentration options or a distributed concentration made up of the student’s choice of three three-hour courses from among the concentrations.
-Leadership concentration is our most popular concentration and is offered at Spark, allowing a student to complete their entire degree in Cool Springs.
+Leadership concentration is our most popular concentration and is currently offered at Spark.
 Additional concentrations are offered at the Green Hills campus:

 College of Business concentrations include: